Literary award distinguishing African Narratives and Creatives.

 Poet Laureate is an honorary position conferred by Creatives and Community members (Tribesmen) as a creative institution and literary society.

 The Poet Laureate is our biggest event as a literary society and is projected to be the most recognized literary award in Africa.
 Highlighting creative works from the depth of Africa’s shores, this is a season for us to bring to the fore Africa’s most outspoken and impactful creatives.

 We work to ensure that true African stories are told from time to time.
 We publish African Poetry and Prose pieces creating more publications to contain and sustain original stories.

 As a community, we believe cultural awareness and the realization of the beauty in diversity can strengthen African communities and Narratives, and we bring that consciousness forward through the Poet Laureate.

 Parables are major elements in the African language as replicated in African literature.
-Parables are a lot like mythology, but mostly deal with moral lessons rather than answering questions of origins.
-They elevate language and create depth in understanding.
+Parables are a lot like mythology but mostly deal with moral lessons rather than answering questions of origins.
+They elevate the language and create depth in understanding.

 The Igbo proverbs and parables are used to teach wisdom and how to view life.
 How to strive in situations and make decisions.